conda-forge/ndscope-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ndscope` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ndscope, ndscope-base` can be installed with `conda`:

 ```
-conda install ndscope
+conda install ndscope ndscope-base
 ```

 or with `mamba`:

 ```
-mamba install ndscope
+mamba install ndscope ndscope-base
 ```

 It is possible to list all of the versions of `ndscope` available on your platform with `conda`: